MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md

 ## Design considerations

-Review the [business continuity and disaster recovery design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-business-continuity-disaster-recovery) of Azure landing zones to assess the effect of Azure Arc-enabled SQL Managed Instance on your overall BCDR model.
+Review the [business continuity and disaster recovery design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/management-business-continuity-disaster-recovery) of Azure landing zones to assess the effect of Azure Arc-enabled SQL MI on your overall BCDR model.

 >NOTE
->The high availability and resiliency of your Azure Arc-enabled SQL Managed Instance is also dependent on the underlying Kubernetes infrastructure availability.
-The focus of this article will only be on the business continuity design considerations recommendations for the Azure Arc-enabled SQL Managed Instance.
+>The high availability and resiliency of your Azure Arc-enabled SQL MI is also dependent on the underlying Kubernetes infrastructure availability.
+The focus of this article will only be on the business continuity design considerations recommendations for the Azure Arc-enabled SQL MI.
 ### Point-in-time restore

 - Define your [Recovery Point Objective](/azure/cloud-adoption-framework/manage/considerations/protect#recovery-point-objectives-rpo) (RPO) and [Recovery Time Objective](/azure/cloud-adoption-framework/manage/considerations/protect#recovery-time-objectives-rto) (RTO) targets.